German Society of New Zealand Inc. - Auckland

 Functions

-Up-coming club functions for 2024
+Up coming club functions for 2025

-A booking is required for every function and please direct bookings to our Secretary.
-Payments can only be made per internet banking into our account at ANZ No. 06-0101-0299101-00.
+Payments can be made per internet banking into our account at ANZ No. 06-0101-0299101-00.
 Please give your name, name of event and for how many persons payment is made (eg 2 members + 1 guest = 2M 1G.

 Entry fees to functions are frequently lower for members than for guests.
 Such cases are due to contributions the club makes from its funds to its members.
 Even entry fees for guests do at times not cover the costs and is a good reason for guests to become a member of the German Society.